 Our records indicate that you did elect to allow third party search engine access however you do have any embargo on your work since the time of submission therefore your work would not have been supplied to Turnitin.com by ProQuest.

-Indeed, I did elect this understanding, as PQ’s interface suggested that doing so enables “major engines (e.g., Google, Yahoo) to discover my work through ProQuest.”
+Indeed, I did elect this understanding, as PQ’s interface suggested that doing so enables “major search engines (e.g., Google, Yahoo) to discover my work through ProQuest.”
 As I continued to correspond with various representatives, I was informed that ProQuest “[had] not distributed [my] manuscript to any 3rd party indexer.”
 Since that time, ProQuest has authored more substantive clarifying language regarding their partnership with iParadigm/Turnitin/iThenticate.

 Yet these statements are not built into the actual interface students navigate to make agentive decisions regarding how they share their content.
 Moreover, some institutions unilaterally compel students to submit work to Turnitin/iThenticate as a condition of granting a degree rather than trusting students and their advisors to produce and ensure the veracity and originality of scholarship.
 I am thankful that the graduate school at URI did not take this stance while I was a student there.
 Still, I continue to be concerned about this tweet that Turnitin posted on 8 March 2012: